UTYCC-KyawZT/ideawall-backend/README.md

 npm install
 ```

-3. **Configure the database:** Set up a database of your choice (e.g., MongoDB, MySQL, or PostgreSQL) and create the necessary tables/collections.
+3. **Configure the database:** Set up a mongo db or you may choose different database such as MySQL and PostgreSQL.
+As I created the models inside the /models folder, it should automatically create the necessary tables/collections when call the APIs.

 4. **Environment variables:** Create a `.env` file in the root directory and specify the required environment variables.
 For example, if using MongoDB, your `.env` file might look like this: